determined-ai/determined/harness/determined/pytorch/README.md

 ### The backward pass

-Once you have arrived at the loss you want to minimize, follow the the magic traceable autodiff path backward to calculate the gradient.
+Once you have arrived at the loss you want to minimize, follow the magic traceable autodiff path backward to calculate the gradient.
 The gradients are left in-place on the tensors to which they apply.